MUSEQuBES: The Column Density, Covering Fraction, Mass, and Environmental Dependence of Cool HI Gas Around Low-Redshift

 The scaling relation between the $\log U$ and $D/R_{\rm vir}$ from \citet[]{Werk_2014} suggests a mean $U\approx10^{-2.5}$ at $D/R_{\rm vir}=0.3-1$, implying an \HI/H fraction of $\sim2-3\times10^{-4}$ for the HM01 UV background \citep[]{Haardt_2001}.
 This \HI\ fraction implies that the total gas mass (\HI\ + \HII) in the outer CGM (i.e., $D/R_{\rm vir}=0.3-1$) of low-mass galaxies can be as large as $\approx10^{5.5}/(2\times10^{-4})\approx 10^{9.2}~\rm M_{\odot}$ (ignoring the contribution of He).
-This rough ionization corrected $M(\rm H)$ for the three stellar mass bins is plotted along the right y axis of Fig.~\ref{fig:MHI} with solid red squares and plus symbols.
+In the bottom panel of Fig.~\ref{fig:MHI}, we show the range of inferred $M(\rm H)$ from the measured $M(\HI)$ using \HI/H fraction of $10^{-4} - 10^{-3}$ (corresponding to $U\approx10^{-2}-10^{-3}$) with the red stripe.
 The similarity between these measurements and those from 21-cm observations indicates that the total hydrogen mass of the outer CGM is comparable to that within the galaxies themselves, \footnote{The \HI\ within galaxies, traced by the 21-cm line, is predominantly neutral and generally does not require an appreciable ionization correction.} across the stellar mass range probed in this study.
 However, we note that the scaling relation of $\log U-D/R_{\rm vir}$ from \citet[]{Werk_2014} is valid for $\approx L_{\star}$ galaxies, and may not hold true for galaxies with \logm$\lesssim9.5$.
 A detailed photoionization modeling will be presented in a future paper for the MUSEQuBE sample to obtain a robust estimate of $\log~U$ and its dependence on $D/R_{\rm vir}$ and calculate the CGM baryon budget with appropriate ionization corrections.